whisthq/vm-scripts/linux/README.md

 # Fractal Linux Ubuntu Setup Scripts

-This subfolder is responsible for all the Linux-related system scripts to set up a computer, virtual machine or container for Fractal streaming.
+This subfolder is responsible for all the Linux-related system scripts to set up a computer, virtual machine or container as a server for Fractal streaming.

 ### Linux Ubuntu Cloud Scripts

 There are two Linux cloud scripts, `cloud-0.sh` and `cloud-1.sh`, which both need to be run one after another, since the packages installed in `cloud-0.sh` require rebooting.
-The cloud scripts can be run both locally via SSH with X redirection (`ssh -X`) or via a webserver.
+The cloud scripts can be run both locally via SSH with X redirection (`ssh -X fractal@[IP ADDRESS]`) or via a webserver.
 The following tasks are performed by the cloud scripts:

 - Update Linux
 - Set Automatic Time & Timezone
 - Install 7-Zip
-- Install Spotify
-- Install Google Chrome
 - Install Nvidia Tesla Public Drivers (in addition to GRID drivers, includes Cuda Toolkit 10.2)
 - Disable Tesla TCC mode to enable Tesla Graphics (WDM mode)
 - Set Optimal Tesla M60 GPU Settings